aws-amplify/docs/cli/graphql.md

 }
 ```

-When you query the connection, the comments will return sorted by their `createdAt` timestamp.
+When you query the connection, the comments will return sorted by their `createdAt` field.

 ```
 query GetPostAndComments {